Available in Orange County.

 - Families are responsible for transportation to and from the job site daily.

-- Families will pay a $200 program fee (which includes the $30 application fee) that is due upon acceptance in to the program.
-For information on payment plans or to apply for a scholarship, speak to someone in Supported Employment.
+- Families will pay a $30 application fee that is due upon application to the program.

 Students work 9:00 am -2:00 pm Monday - Friday with a half hour break.